19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (e) any other person with the written permission of the Returning Officer to be present at those proceedings.

+[18/2005]

 ### Withdrawal of candidature

 32\.—(1) A candidate may before 12 noon on the day of nomination, but not afterwards, withdraw his candidature by giving, in person, a notice to that effect signed by him to the Returning Officer.

+[18/2005]

-(2) The Returning Officer shall forthwith cause notice of the withdrawal to be posted in a conspicuous position outside the place of nomination.
+(2) The Returning Officer shall immediately cause notice of the withdrawal to be posted in a conspicuous position outside the place of nomination.

 ### Multiple nominations